dss-extensions/OpenDSSDirect.py/docs/index.md

 ## Documentation

-The documentation pages are organized as follow.
+The documentation pages are organized as follows.

 <!-- TODO: add relevant code to allow running notebooks on e.g. Colab -->